azuredevcollege/trainingdays/day6/challenges/challenge3.md

 ```shell
 root@bb1dcc608811:/#
 ```
-Now we're in the container.
-First we're gonna check its network details by typing ifconfig but when you do that, you will get an error "bash: ifconfig: command not found".
-Another important thing you have to know about container images that most of them are minimal builds and don't have even the most used basic tools like ifconfig and ping.
+We are in con1.
+First we're gonna check network details by typing ifconfig but when you do that, you will get an error "bash: ifconfig: command not found".
+Another important thing you have to know about container images is that most of them are minimal builds and don't have even most used basic tools like ifconfig and ping.
 We need to install that first.

  Type:
 ```shell